openaddresses/openaddresses/CONTRIBUTING.md

 `cache` A URL referencing a stable source for the raw file.
 If writing an application, use this instead of data, it is much more stable than using `data` directly.

-`fingerprint` A String containg the MD5 hash of the zipped raw data
+`fingerprint` A String containing the MD5 hash of the zipped raw data

 `processed` A String containing a link to a standardized CSV file.
 Processed using `openaddresses-conform`